sjmudd/ps-top/README.md

 the metrics also show how this is split between select, insert, update or delete activity.
-User activity is now shown showing the number of different hosts that connect with the same username and the actiity of those users.
+User activity is now shown showing the number of different hosts that connect with the same username and the activity of those users.
+There are also statistics on mutex and sql stage timings.

 ### Installation